-N Not part of enforceable commitment This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that commitment (See BEAD NOFO at 36, n.
-52.)
-Declaration by service provider subject to the enforceable commitment. acceptable rebuttal С Location is a CAI The location ♥ should be classified as a CAI.
+this location by June 30, 2024, without an enforceable commitment or a provider is building out broadband offering performance beyond the requirements of an enforceable commitment. that all necessary permits have been applied for or obtained.
+Contracts or a similar binding agreement between the Office and the provider committing that planned service will meet the BEAD definition and requirement s of reliable and qualifying broadband even if not required by its funding source (i.e. , a separate federal grant program), including the expected date deployment will be completed, which must be on or before June 30, 2024. deployment does not meet the required technology or performance requirements.
+N Not part of enforceable commitment.
+This location is in an area that is subject to an enforceable commitment to less than 100% of locations and the location is not covered by that se su er eclaration by ervice provider ibject to the nforceable ommitment.
+No acceptable rebuttal commitment.
+(See BEAD NOFO at 36, n.
+52.) С Location is a CAI The location Should be classified as a CAI.
 Evidence that the location falls within the definitions of CAIs set by the Office.
 Evidence that the location does not fall within the definitions of CAIs set by the Eligible Entity or is no longer in operation.
-R Location is not a CAI The location currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
+R Location is not a CAI The location is currently labeled as a CAI but is a residence, a non-CAI business, or is no longer in operation.
 Evidence that the location does not fall within the definitions of CAIs set by the Office.
 Evidence that the location falls within the definitions of CAIs set by the Office or is still operational.